Professional Guide: Installing Intercom Systems

 • Use grommets when passing cable through metal studs to prevent abrasion.

-• Label transformer breakers clearly; future electricians will thank you.
+• Label transformer breakers clearly for future maintenance.

 Final Testing and Handover